GetPageSpeed/nginx-extras-docs/docs/lua/redis.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-redis [v0.31](https://github.com/openresty/lua-resty-redis/releases/tag/v0.31){target=_blank} released on Apr 26 2024.
+This document describes lua-resty-redis [v0.32](https://github.com/openresty/lua-resty-redis/releases/tag/v0.32){target=_blank} released on Feb 10 2025.

 <hr />